-This work has been implemented by the TKP2021-NVA-10 project with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation Fund, financed under the 2021 Thematic Excellence Programme funding scheme.
-Gergely Novák's cooperation was supported of the Doctoral Student Scholarship Program of the Co-Operative Doctoral Program of the Ministry of Innovation and Technology financed by the National Research, Development, and Innovation Fund.
-Csaba Hegedűs's research contribution supported by Project No. PD 123915 provided from the National Research, Development and Innovation Fund of Hungary, financed under the PD_17 postdoctoral funding scheme, while Zsolt T. Kosztyán's research contribution supported by Project no. K 142395 has been implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation fund innovation Fund Innovation Fund, financed under the Support provided by the Ministry of Culture and Innovation fund, financed under the K_22 "OTKA" funding scheme.
+This work has been implemented by the TKP2021-NVA-10 project with support provided by the Ministry of Culture and Innovation of Hungary from theNational Research, Development and Innovation Fund, financed under the 2021 Thematic Excellence Programme funding scheme.
+Gergely, Novák's cooperation was supported by the Doctoral Student Scholarship Program of the Co-Operative Doctoral Program of the Ministry of Innovation and Technology financed by the National Research, Development, and Innovation Fund.
+Csaba Hegedűs's research contribution was carried out as a part of Project No. PD 123915 supported by the National Research, Development and Innovation Office - NKFIH, financed under the PD\17 postdoctoral funding scheme, while Zsolt T. Kosztyán's research contribution supported by Project no. K 142395 has been implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation Fund, financed under the K\22 "OTKA" funding scheme.